 4. Segmentation Fault

-In C or C++, a segmentation fault occurs when a program attempts to use a memory region that it does not have authorization to access.
-This error, which is a form of generic protection fault, occurs when memory access is violated.
-The term "segfaults" refers to segmentation faults.
+In C or C++, a segmentation fault happens when a program tries to access a memory area without proper authorization.
+This issue, categorized as a generic protection fault, arises from unauthorized memory access.
+The term "segfaults" is commonly used to describe segmentation faults.

 Example:

-Let us take an example to illustrate the Segmentation Fault in C++.
+Let's consider an instance to demonstrate the Segmentation Fault error in C++.

 #include <iostream>